stefanoschmidt1995/mbank/docs/usage/bank_generation.md

 - `psd`: a psd file.
 If the option `asd` is set, the is understood to keep an ASD.
 The `ifo` option controls the interferometer to read the PSD of
 - `mm`: minimum match requirement for the bank.
 It sets the average distance between templates
 - `metric-type`: the metric computation algorithm to use.
 It is advised to use `symphony` for precessing and/or HM systems, while `hessian` for the others.
 Other options are possible, without being tested extensively.
 - `placing-method`: the placing method to be used.
-While many are available, only the `random` method has been extensively tested, as discussed in the publication.
+While many are available (i.e. `stochastic` and `geometric`), only the `random` method has been extensively tested, as discussed in the publication.
 - `livepoints`: the number of livepoints to be used for the random placing methods.
 This is the number of points that cover the space initially.
 They will be removed as soon as the bank grows in size.
 - `covering-fraction`: the fraction of the space to be covered before stopping the template bank generation.
 The covering fraction is computed with a monte carlo estimation using the livepoints.
 - `learning-rate`: learning rate for the training loop